 Alternate logo designs

-I thought I’d show a few of the additional concepts for the logo design.
+I thought I’d show a few of the additional concepts for the Great Goteley Wood branding and logo design.
 Check them out below…